vcastilla/Shardine/README.md

 ## Features

 - View the fields of internal structures from a filesystem (i.e. bitmaps, inodes, data blocks...)
-- Edit any internal strucure
+- Edit any internal structure
 - Use the operation history to undo/redo any changes
 - Mount the filesystem to see external changes in real time
 - Check filesystem consistency to catch mistakes

+See the full overview of features in the [wiki page](https://github.com/vcastilla/Shardine/wiki/Application-features).
 Currently, only MINIX V3 filesystems are supported.
-Future releases will handle more filesystems (such as Ext2).

 ## Building from source